———————————————

 They seem to be flying up from somewhere behind the city wall.

-[series of 6 pictures you can click through; click on the first picture to make it big, then click again to see the next picture etc.; press Esc to return to the text]
+[series of 6 pictures you can click through; click on the first picture to make it big, then press the right arrow to see the next picture etc.; press Esc to return to the text]

 It's a most wonderful spectacle that lasts about two hours.

-[series of 3 pictures you can click through; click on the first picture to make it big, then click again to see the next picture etc.; press Esc to return to the text]
+[series of 3 pictures you can click through; click on the first picture to make it big, then press the right arrow to see the next picture etc.; press Esc to return to the text]

 I am awakened from my ecstatic trance by people hugging me and wishing me a happy new year.
 Heidi is also there with her arm around a handsome youngster's waist.
 All those people are all over me and then they rush down the stairs to hug and congratulate other people while I want nothing else but to sit here leaning back against Valdimar's big firm body and look into the sky filled with all those wonderful colors.

-[series of 3 pictures you can click through; click on the first picture to make it big, then click again to see the next picture etc.; press Esc to return to the text]
+[series of 3 pictures you can click through; click on the first picture to make it big, then press the right arrow to see the next picture etc.; press Esc to return to the text]

 About a quarter to one, the last red mini-sun and the last green one fade away, handing the sky back to their rightful occupants: the stars, Masser and the few clouds.